matloff/dsld/README.md

-# Data Science Looks at Discrimination
+# DSLD: Data Science Looks at Discrimination (An R Package)

-UNDER CONSTRUCTION.
+Authors: Norm Matloff (UC Davis), Taha Abdulla, Aditya Mittal, Arjun Ashok

+## Overview

 Statistical and graphical tools for detecting and measuring discrimination and bias, be it racial, gender, age or other.
 This is an R package, with Python interfaces available.

-Analysis categories:
+## Analysis categories:

 * In the estimation realm, say investigating a possible gender pay gap.
 In doing so, we must be careful to account for *covariates*, variables